 The International OCD Foundation offers a variety of resources for hoarders and information about local programs and behavioral specialists.
 While reaching out can seem difficult, it’s important to know that help is always available.

 When You Need Extra Help: Call Chicago’s Leading Hoarder Cleanup Company

 Taking those first steps to recovery is a life-changing experience.
 The process becomes easier as you develop new skills and reach new goals.
-It’s our hope that this guide can assist you on your way to regaining control, so please share your thoughts through our Comments Section.
+It’s our hope that this guide can assist you on your way to regaining control.

 If you need the extra support of junk removal services, we’re standing by 24/7.
 Our teams handle all hoarding situations with compassion, and we treat all our clients with the utmost respect and dignity.